Chapter 8: Meetings

 ACRL units can select the virtual meeting tool or service that will provide the most appropriate and effective virtual meeting.
 Many free services are available.

 ALA provides access to the Adobe Connect virtual meeting service.
-ACRL has its own licenses to share among ACRL units and staff.
+ACRL has its own Adobe Connect and WebEx licenses to share among ACRL units and staff.

 It is the responsibility of the member leader to conduct the meeting in accordance with the ALA policy on meeting publicity and reporting.
 In addition, meeting leaders may need to upload documents (by entering the meeting room early or during a practice session) and turn on the meeting recording feature (if needed).

-To prepare for using the Adobe Connect virtual meeting service, review the training videos and documents.
+To prepare for using the Adobe Connect or WebEx virtual meeting service, review the training videos and documents.

 If a meeting leader recorded a meeting, contact your unit's staff liaison to request the public link to the meeting recording.